*9:00 a.m. | First Service (mid-September through mid-June)

 Worship is strengthened through the Kirk’s Music Ministry—music is intrinsic to the Kirk’s DNA.
 In addition to the professional adult choir who sings weekly, seven different choirs for boys and girls (age four through grade twelve) sing regularly in worship throughout the year.
 The importance of children and families is recognized by all, as the young (through grade 3) come forward and participate in the Word with the Children, led by a pastor during the first service.

 Each week as we all participate in worship, we experience and are reminded of God’s forgiveness, love and presence.
 We seek to worship God through our anthems, hymns, prayers, offerings and responses, in addition to hearing scripture read and preached/proclaimed.
 On the first Sunday of each month, we gather around the Lord’s table, and we rejoice when we have the opportunity to join in the sacrament of baptism.
-We glorify, praise and give thanks to God through our liturgy: The Gathering, The Word, The Thanksgiving,
+We glorify, praise and give thanks to God through our liturgy: The Gathering, The Word, The Thanksgiving, The Sending.

 Standing, everyone gathered sings the Recessional Hymn.
 The acolytes, once again preceding the choir(s) and clergy, now lead the enriched and exalted community of faith, who, upon leaving the sanctuary, is processing into the world for ministry and mission.
 Empowered to love and serve others, discerning God’s purpose for our lives—ideally, we learn that everything in life should revolve around worship.
 Quoting a former Kirk Pastor, “...we come to see worship as an indispensable resource for living.”